 The Renting Homes Act is the biggest change to housing law in Wales for decades.

-From 15 July 2022 the Renting Homes (Wales) Act 2016 will change the way Housing Associations in Wales rent their properties.
+From the 1st December 2022 the Renting Homes (Wales) Act 2016 changed the way Housing Associations in Wales rent their properties.
 It will improve how you rent, manage, and live in rented homes in Wales.

-Under this law, new and existing tenants will become ‘contract-holders’ and tenancy agreements will be replaced with ‘occupation contracts.’
-As a Cadwyn tenant you will be issued with a new contract after the 15th July 2022.
+Under this law, new and existing tenants will become known as ‘contract-holders’ and tenancy agreements will be replaced with ‘occupation contracts.’
+As a Cadwyn tenant you will be issued with a new contract after the 1st December 2022.

 Who is affected by the new law?

 All social and private tenants will see some changes:

 - in the way their contracts are provided

 - in the way their homes are maintained